PickerIb/GROUP_18_IZUKONDI_MUHIRWA_USSD_MINI_PROJECT/README.md

-# GROUP_18_IZUKONDI_MUHIRWA_USSD_MINI_PROJECT
-The Farmer USSD System *384*1742# is a quick and easy mobile service that helps farmers access agricultural tips, market prices, weather updates, and order farm inputs without internet.
-It works on any phone, and farmers receive SMS confirmations after use.
 # Farmer USSD System

 A USSD and SMS application built with PHP and Africa's Talking API that allows users to interact with the system through USSD menus and SMS commands.